 Fritillaria imperialis: Time to Plant Pineapple Lilies

 I wish it hadn’t taken me so long to grow Fritillaria imperialis.
 I guess I thought these exotic-looking flowers would be difficult.
-But now I can tell you: exotic they are, but difficult they’re not.
-Here are a few things to love about Fritillaria imperialis, also known as crown imperial or pineapple lilies.
+But now I know: exotic they are, difficult they’re not.
+Here are a few things I have learned about growing Fritillaria imperialis, which are also called crown imperials or pineapple lilies.

-When handling the bulbs, you’ll notice they have a peculiar smell.
-All parts of the plant emit this same slightly skunky odor.
-It’s what makes Fritillaria imperialis distasteful to garden pests including rabbits, voles, squirrels and deer.
+Fritillaria bulbs have scales like lily bulbs, but their scales are fused rather than being separate.
+The bulbs are more than twice the size of a regular lily bulb and much heavier.
+When handling them, you will notice they have a peculiar smell.
+In fact, all parts of the plant emit this same slightly skunky odor.
+This is what makes Fritillaria imperialis distasteful to garden pests including rabbits, voles, squirrels and deer.

 Of course the most distinctive thing about Fritillaria imperialis is the flowers.
 Each bulb produces one perfectly straight, glossy black stem.
-On top is a crown of bell-like flowers and a crazy hairdo of foliage.
+On top is a crown of bell-like flowers and a crazy hairdo of spiky foliage.
 Though the plants aren’t particularly tall (30-36″), their unusual appearance makes them an un-missable feature in the garden.

 Fritillaries have a reputation for being more finicky than other fall-planted bulbs.
 Here’s how to keep them happy:

-Ideally, Fritillaria imperialis bulbs should spend the summer in soil that is warm and dry — similar to conditions in the plant’s native habitat of Afghanistan, Turkey, Iran, Iraq and Pakistan.
-The soil in my garden (wet and cold) couldn’t be more different.
-So I may find that I need to replant bulbs each fall, as I do with tulips.
+Ideally, crown imperial bulbs should spend the summer in soil that is warm and dry.
+They want the same semi-arid growing conditions of their native habitat in Afghanistan, Turkey, Iran, Iraq and Pakistan.
+The soil in my garden couldn’t be more different.
+It’s cold and wet almost all year-round.